Natasha Blakeman: Storylines

-2020–2021

 In September 2020, Natasha bumps into Nick while they are both visiting the hospital.
 She tells him that she is “in a much better place now” and apologised for the past.
 Later in the day, it is revealed that Natasha now has a son and tells the doctor that she has been reminded of his Dad today, meaning that Nick is his father.
 The next day, she visits Nick at his flat and reveals that they have a son together called Sam, who was conceived after her abortion.
 She tries to urge him to see Sam, but Nick is going through a tough time as his step-son with Leanne has a life-threatening condition.

-In October 2021, following a long-running feud between Leanne and drug dealer Harvey Gaskell (Will Mellor), Natasha was shot in a case of mistaken identity.
-Rushed to hospital, she later died at the age of 40 after internally bleeding during her surgery on her liver before the news was broken to her son, Sam.
-Natasha Blakeman was buried.
+In October 2021, following a long-running feud between Leanne and drug dealer Harvey Gaskell (Will Mellor), Natasha is shot in a case of mistaken identity.
+Rushed to hospital, she later dies at the age of 40 after internally bleeding during her surgery on her liver before the news is broken to her son, Sam.
+She is later buried.